 Skip to content

-An object of mass 4 kg moves around a circle of radius 6m
+An object of mass 4 kg moves round a circle of radius 6m

 Question

-An object of mass 4 kg moves around a circle of radius 6m with a constant speed of 12 meters per second.
+An object of mass 4 kg moves round a circle of radius 6m with a constant speed of 12 meters per second.
 Calculate the angular speed and the force toward the center

 Answer